 What to Track

-- Top Content Formats: Compare your text posts, blog posts, or short clips to see which formats lead to better results
+- Top Content Formats: Compare text posts, blog posts, and short-form clips to reveal formats with the highest audience monetization.

 Where to Look Inside the Tools You Already Use